Banks lead UK's FTSE higher after Japanese stimulus boost

 FTSE CONTINUES WINNING STREAK

-The blue-chip FTSE 100 index closed up by 1.3 percent at 6,546.47 points -- marking a four-day winning run and extending a rebound from 15-month lows earlier in October.
+The blue-chip FTSE 100 index was up by 1.2 percent at 6,541.22 points going into the close of the trading session - adding to a winning run over the last three days and extending a rebound from 15-month lows earlier in October.

 The FTSE's advance tracked a rally in stock markets around the world after the Bank of Japan said it would accelerate purchases of Japanese government bonds as part of a massive stimulus package to boost growth and inflation.

-Traders said the Japanese move, coupled with expectations British, U.S. and European interest rates will remain at record lows, would continue to drive investors over to equities for the better returns on offer from the stock market.
+Traders said the Japanese move, coupled with expectations of interest rates remaining at record low levels in Britain, United States and Europe for the near-term, would continue to drive investors over to equities for the better returns on offer from the stock market.

 "I would expect interest rates will remain lower for longer.
 People will be searching for yield and that will underpin the equity markets through their dividend yield," said Novum Securities technical strategist Adrian Slack.